justadreamer/SkyS3Sync/README.md

 ```

 ##Syncing strategy
-The local file under sync directory is updated (fetched from Amazon or overwritten by a newer version provided under app's resource bundle) only in case the remote file is:
+The local file under sync directory is updated (fetched from Amazon or overwritten by a newer version provided under app's resource bundle) only in case the remote file has a different md5 than the local file (the remote file has a different content).

-a) newer than the local version (by file's modification time)
+Addition and deletion are correspondingly mirrored into the local sync directory.

-b) md5 of the remote file is different than of the local file (i.e. the remote file has a different content)
+##SkyS3ResourceURLProvider API

-In this case the newer version is downloaded and the local older version is overwritten.
+There is a single API for now, which allows to substitute the SkyS3SyncManager with an NSBundle if needed:

-There is no delete strategy currently implemented.
-That is a TODO.
+    - (NSURL *)URLForResource:(NSString *)name withExtension:(NSString *)ext;

-If the local version of the file does not exist under sync directory, and there is a remote version - it is downloaded and saved under the sync directory.
+the difference of this API from NSBundle's is that it returns nil if resource does not actually exist.
+The check for existance is an unexpected behavior, but that's how we use it in our projects, might to change in the future, as we introduce some cleaner APIs.

 ##Uploading resources to Amazon